 - Slightly bend your knees and lean forward so your chest is facing the floor.

 - Place your right hand on your knee for balance and grab the weighted end of the bar with your left hand.
-Your grip should be overhand and your elbow pointing out.
+Your grip should be overhand, and your elbow pointing out.

 - Keep your core engaged and spine in a neutral position.
 That’s the setup.